Welcome to my first-ever attempt to curate a list of the best dishes I've eaten in a year.

 Joe Beef

 I flew to Montreal to see a friend and attend the Canadian Grand Prix.
+It was also an opportunity to check out two famous restaurants I missed when I visited the city in 2016.

-At Joe Beef, I took a chance and ordered the rabbit, which was prepared in two different ways.
+At Joe Beef, I took a chance and ordered the rabbit, which was prepared in two ways.
+It wasn't my first time eating rabbit meat, but it was my best experience.

 Au Pied de Cochon

 If there's a better-known restaurant in Montreal than Joe Beef, it's Au Pied de Cochon.
+The menu here features more foie gras than anywhere else I've been.

 I chose the buckwheat pancake topped with potatoes, melted cheese, and a massive hunk of foie gras smothered in maple syrup.
 And that was just the appetizer!

 I ordered the banana French toast with dulce de leche and black maple ice cream for dessert.
+It was a sweet finale to the most decadent dinner I have eaten all year.

 United States